Stock Exchange: How Can We Trade Geopolitical Risks?

 - Capital Market Laboratories suggest how to take advantage of volatility with options.
 One caveat: You need to have some idea of when the volatility is coming.
 In some stocks, the potential earnings moves are not fully reflected in option pricing.
 On geopolitical risks, finding a date certain might be a problem.

 - Cornell University Professor Eswar Prasad, an economist with special credentials on trade policy, sees both protectionism and cyberattacks as underpriced risks.
+To fight this we may have to manage our cybersecurity through management and pentesting along with other possibilities.
 He cites next year as the time of peak concern.
 It is a good article to read, but finding specific trades will be a challenge.
 In itself, that is a message for normal trading time frames.

 - Daily news reports of all stripes attribute market behavior to the headline risks – at least when selling occurs!
 Quiet markets or gains have the same international background, but without the commentary.